-Each private VLAN consists of two components: a primary VLAN and one or more community VLANs.
-A primary VLAN allows traffic to pass between promiscuous ports, and between promiscuous ports and community ports subordinate to the primary VLAN.
+Each private VLAN consists of three components: a primary VLAN, an isolated VLAN, and one or more community VLANs.
+A primary VLAN allows traffic to pass between promiscuous ports, and between promiscuous ports and isolated or community ports subordinate to the primary VLAN.
+An isolated VLAN allows traffic to pass only between isolated ports and promiscuous ports, all other traffic between ports in the VLAN is blocked.
 A community VLAN conveys traffic between community ports, and from the community ports to their associated promiscuous ports.
-Multiple primary VLANs can be configured on this switch, and multiple community VLANs can be configured within each primary VLAN.
+Multiple primary VLANs can be configured on this switch, and multiple community VLANs can be associated within each primary VLAN.